nlnxfkl/TC-enhanced_Cross-correlation_Function/README.md

 We obtained these results by using NVIDIA Tesla A100 PCIe 40GB GPU with CUDA version 11.2 and nvfortran version 21.3-0.

 ## Test data
-Original data in `./data/observation` and `./data/template` are dummy data and generated from a uniform pseudorandom number with the interval [-50:50].
+Data in `./data/observation` and `./data/template` are dummy data and generated from a uniform pseudorandom number with the interval [-50:50].

 ## Publication
 Yuma Kikuchi, Kohei Fujita, Tsuyoshi Ichimura, Muneo Hori, and Lalith Maddegedara, “Calculation of Cross-correlation Function Accelerated by Tensor Cores with TensorFloat-32 precision on Ampere GPU”, Proceedings of 11th International Workshop on Advances in High-Performance Computational Earth Sciences: Applications & Frameworks, 2022. (accepted)